 - 2. The City of Indio Water Authority partnered with Southern California Gas to distribute living wise educational materials to 6th grade students in the city.
 This program provides each student with retrofit kit for both water and energy savings.
 Students track and report how much resource savings are received after installation of the kit materials at their homes. - 3.
-The city replaced incandescent lights with more energy efficient lighting, such as compact fluorescents, overhead fluorescent lights or light-emitting diodes (LEDs).
+Indio replaced incandescent lights with more energy efficient lighting, such as compact fluorescents, overhead fluorescent lights or light-emitting diodes (LEDs).

 - 4. The city replaced a 10-ton condensing unit serving the city council chambers with a new high efficiency unit between 2014-2015. - 5.
-The city continues to convert older inefficient lighting with higher efficiency lighting throughout the city.
-The city has upgraded inefficient tree lighting with LED lights in 220 date palm trees.
+Indio continues to convert older inefficient lighting with higher efficiency lighting throughout the city.
+The city has upgraded inefficient tree lighting with LED lights in 220 date palm trees. - 6.
+Indio utilizes an Energy Management System for several facilities including City Hall, Corporate Yard, Police Stations, Senior Center, Teen Center and Fire Station.
+The system allows staff to monitor temperature in each room in each facility and monitor HVAC equipment including chillers.
+Staff can change temperature and HVAC settings from a remote location using the software.